DerrykBoyd/ulti-stats/README.md

 ## Ultimate Stats

-Ultimate stats is a progressive web application to record in game statistics for Ultimate (Frisbee).
+Ultimate stats is a progressive web application (PWA) to record in game statistics for [Ultimate](https://en.wikipedia.org/wiki/Ultimate_(sport)) (Frisbee).

-The application is built using react and runs a serverless backend using [Google Firebase](https://firebase.google.com/).
+The application is built using [React](https://reactjs.org/) and runs a serverless backend using [Google Firebase](https://firebase.google.com/).

+See the production app at [https://ulti-stats.web.app/](https://ulti-stats.web.app/)

 ## To run locally